 Our overall people approach is focused on five key areas:

-- Having the right talent ready to perform
+- Having the right people ready to perform

 - An understanding of our talent pipelines